melinashk/NodeJs/a bit imp topics/async.md

 ### understanding Async code execution

- Web Workers was introduced in order to perform multi threading like behaviour in java script

- web Workers canot do DOM manipulation tho

- lets take a problem where we want to calculate total sum of numbers from one to 1 billion it takes a while right

- and if that continues then we canot perform other problems nor any other problems will work

- what is happening in this case is the main thread is locked up right now

- this is when webworkers comes in.
+ Web Workers was introduced in order to perform multi threading like behaviour in java script web Workers canot do DOM manipulation tho lets take a problem where we want to calculate total sum of numbers from one to 1 billion it takes a while right and if that continues then we canot perform other problems nor any other problems will work what is happening in this case is the main thread is locked up right nowthis is when webworkers comes in.
 We can create web workers to offload cpu extensive task so that main thread wont get locked up and the web worker will handel the problem for us in parallel

 ### lets understand how the js engine executes the code